7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 7.12 Conclusion

-In this walkthrough, we focused on taking unprocessed or raw data and loading, viewing, and then processing it through a series of steps.
-The result was a dataset which we could use to create visualizations and a simple (but powerful!) linear model, also known as a regression model.
-We found that the time that students spent on the course was positively (and statistically significantly) related to students’ final grades and that there appeared to be differences by subject.
-While we focused on using this model in a traditional, explanatory sense, it could also potentially be used for predictive analytics in that knowing how long a student spent on the course and what subject their course is could be used to estimate what that student’s final grade might be.
-We focus on the uses of predictive models further in Chapter 14.
+In this walkthrough, we focused on taking unprocessed, or raw data, and loading, viewing, and then processing it through a series of steps.
+The result was a data set which we could use to create visualizations and a simple (but powerful!) linear model, also known as a regression model.
+We found that the time that students spent on the course was positively (and statistically significantly) related to students’ final grades, and that there appeared to be differences by subject.
+While we focused on using this model in a traditional, explanatory sense, it could also potentially be used for predictive analytics, in that knowing how long students spent on the course and what subject their course is could be used to estimate what that students’ final grade might be.
+We focus on uses of predictive models further in Chapter 14.

-In the follow-up to this walkthrough (see Chapter 13), we will focus on visualizing and then modeling the data using an advanced methodological technique, multilevel models, using the data we prepared as a part of the data processing pipeline used in this chapter.
+In the follow-up to this walkthrough (see Chapter 13), we will focus on visualizing and then modeling the data using an advanced methodological technique, multi-level models, using the data we prepared as a part of this data processing pipeline used in this chapter.